FAO Liaison Office with the European Union and Belgium

 Bruno Portier, Forestry Officer: Sustainable Wildlife Management Programme

 Bruno joined FAO in 2018 after previously having worked for the organization from 2005 to 2008.
 He is responsible for the RESSOURCE project of the Sustainable Wildlife Management (SWM) Programme and coordinates the SWM Programme in the Sahelian Wetlands (Senegal, Mali, Chad, Sudan and Egypt).
 Bruno is a Belgian national and holds degrees in agriculture and forestry engineering from the University of Gembloux.
-He has 20 years of professional experience as technical advisor, facilitator, project manager, researcher and consultant in the fields of forestry, forest governance (FLEGT), biodiversity, wildlife, ornithology, management of protected areas, agriculture, rural development and climate change.
+He has 20 years of professional experience as a technical advisor, facilitator, project manager, researcher and consultant in the fields of forestry, forest governance (FLEGT), biodiversity, wildlife, ornithology, management of protected areas, agriculture, rural development and climate change.
 Bruno is fluent in French (mother tongue) and English with some knowledge of Spanish, German, Dutch and Italian.